×

 • Hmong is spoken as a national language in: China, Gambia, Laos, Thailand, United States of America, Vietnam.

 You will also get to know the continents where Russian and Hmong speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Hmong language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Hmong language is 24.
 Find all the information about these languages on Russian and Hmong.

 Russian and Hmong Language History